 Arrive Early: Going in early will give you ample time to get your paperwork in order and relax before the appointment.
 It’s crucial for both you and the staff to not stress when talking about sensitive information.

-Bring oral appliances: It is essential to bring any oral appliances you have to be inspected and cleaned because tooth tartar may form on these devices just as they do on your real tooth.
+Bring oral appliances: It is essential to bring any oral appliances you have to be inspected and cleaned because tooth tartar may form on these devices just as it does on your real teeth.
 The dentist will put them in an ultrasonic cleaning machine, and everything will be ready when you finish with the exam and dental cleaning.

 Write down your questions: A good way to prepare for your appointment is by jotting down some questions beforehand.
-The dentist will answer these, and they’ll provide you with an overall idea of what the procedure entails.
+The dentist will answer these questions, and they’ll provide you with an overall idea of what the procedure entails.
 Here are a few things you should cover:

 - Do I have any gum disease?

 - What are the benefits of dentures?
-What are other alternatives to dentures?
+What are the other alternatives to dentures?

 - How long will this process take from start to finish, if it’s something I can complete in one visit or over several visits/appointments (if so, how many)?
 Why might there be more than one session required?